 Rosemary is notorious for having a strong, resinous flavor.
-It pairs very well with peas, especially in a rich pea soup.
+It pairs very well with peas, especially in a lamb dish.
 Now is a good time to use up the dried rosemary you had been saving from last year, as the flavor is still delicious.
 If adding dried rosemary, mince it especially well.
 If you add it early in the cooking process, it will have time to soften a bit in the dish before serving.

 Rosemary may take extra cooking time if you are using it in a soup, but the added flavor is delicious and well worth the effort.

 04 of 05

 Sage is an herb you may have in large quantities if you are growing it in your garden.
 But you'll find plenty of use for sage in spring pea dishes.